alext251/hello-world-api/README.md

 # hello-world-api

 ## Prerequisites

-1. Go version 1.14
+This section contains the list of prerequisites as well as installation information for each.

-2. Docker version 19.03.8
+1. Go version 1.14.
+To install download the latest Go 1.14 package for your machine's OS at https://golang.org/dl/.
+Then follow the steps for your OS and installation method at https://golang.org/doc/install to unpackage the binary and make executable on your machine.
-3. Port 8080 open on host machine
+2. Docker version 19.03.8.
+Follow the instructions at https://docs.docker.com/get-docker/ to install docker for your machine's OS.

 ## Build Instructions
-Using the provided Dockerfile to build `hello-world:latest`, run the command in the project root directory:
+Using the provided Dockerfile to build image `hello-world:latest`, run the command in the project root directory:
 ```
 docker build . -t hello-world
 ```

 ## Run Instructions
-Run using the `docker run` command below:
+Run the API container with `docker run`.
+The API listens on port 8080 in the container.
+To access the endpoints you need to specify a port on your host machine to forward to port 8080 on the container by adding `-p <HOST PORT>:8080` to the `docker run` command.
+From here on out, the instructions assume port 8080 is also being used on the host machine.
 ```
 docker run -itd -p 8080:8080 --name hello-world-api hello-world
 ```